All Episodes

 So Microsoft was reluctant to do that, but they finally agreed to do it.

-And also Israel is being blockaded by many other countries.
+And also, Israel is being blockaded by many other countries.

 And it looks like even the international soccer organization, we call it soccer, they call it football.

-Uh and in fact, when Russian athletes were also banned from tennis matches, for example, in Europe.
+And in fact, when Russian athletes were also banned from tennis matches, for example, in Europe, I said, that's crazy.

-I mean, why are you making a Russian tennis player pay the price for the conflict?
+You know, a Russian tennis player, I mean, why are you making a Russian tennis player pay the price for the conflict?

-So I don't like punishing uh athletes.
+So I don't like punishing athletes.

 I don't like punishing artists.

-I mean, heck, they're banning Russian literature for God's sake.
+I mean, heck, they're banning Russian literature, for God's sake, Russian music, you know.

 A lot of great composers, obviously, like Tchaikovsky, right?

-So banning the the arts of a nation because you don't like that nation's politics, that seems like a really bad idea to me.
+So banning the arts of a nation because you don't like that nation's politics, that seems like a really bad idea to me.

 And I do not support that.